-A unicast networking service is required to be supported among sensor nodes in order that meter reading data are delivered to smart metering operators.
-Furthermore, control messages of the metering operators should be delivered to all of sensor nodes.
+A unicast networking service is required to be supported among sensor nodes so that meter reading data are delivered to smart metering operators.
+Furthermore, control messages of the metering operators should be delivered to all sensor nodes.
 Therefore, multicast networking support is also required.

 Data aggregation

-Meter reading data from smart meters is collected and aggregated at smart meter or smart metering gateway.
+Meter reading data from smart meters is collected and aggregated at smart meter or smart metering gateways.
 And then they are transferred to the smart metering operator(s).
+Therefore, USN sensor nodes and gateways are required to support data aggregation.